 The prize includes $200 (USD), and publication in the foodways journal Digest.
 Winners may apply for a travel stipend (of up to $300) to attend the upcoming American Folklore Society conference, provided they are presenting the winning paper or another foodways paper.
 There is no entrance fee and the contest is open to undergraduate and graduate students.

 - Save your original, unpublished essay (from 1,500 to 9,000 words) as a Word document.
 Include the essay title, your full name, postal address, phone number, and e-mail address.

-- All entries must be received by March 1.
+- 2023 DEADLINE EXTENDED: All entries must be received by March 15.

 - Entries will be judged according to the following criteria: Sensitivity to the people and culture being described, depth of analysis into the food tradition, ability to engage the reader, and quality of writing.